dayeon3117/weather-dataset/README.md

 ## Statistical Power
 Power analysis ensures that we have enough data to detect meaningful differences between historical and forecasted weather patterns.
 With 365 days of data, I can confidently:

-- Detect statistically significant seasonal differences (e.g., summer vs. winter temperatures)
+- Detect statistically significant seasonal differences (ex. summer vs. winter temperatures)
 - Compare historical and simulated weather trends with enough data points to avoid p-hacking or misinterpretations

 ## Tools Used to Source Data